PDM cabal wants corrupt system: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Reacting to the video that went viral in the media, Prime Minister Imran Khan Tuesday said ‘this is what the PDM cabal wants to now protect by supporting a corruption-friendly system’.
+ISLAMABAD: Reacting to the video viral in the media, Prime Minister Imran Khan Tuesday said ‘this is what the PDM cabal wants to now protect by supporting a corruption-friendly system’.

+In a series of tweets, the prime minister said, “We are determined to stop this cycle of corruption & money laundering that is debilitating the nation”.

 The prime minister wrote, “They spend money to come to power & then use this political power to make money to purchase bureaucrats, media & other decision-makers to consolidate their power & rob nation’s wealth - money laundering it into offshore accts/ foreign assets/palatial residences abroad”.